YetOpen/certbot-zimbra/README.md

 ## Contributors
 - Jernej Jakob @jjakob
-- @eN0RM
+- Fredrik Normann @eN0Rm
 - Pavel Pulec @pulecp
-- Antonio Prado
+- Antonio Prado @Antonio-Prado
-- @afrimberger
+- André Frimberger @afrimberger
-- @mauriziomarini
+- Maurizio Marini @mauriziomarini
+- Friedrich Lobenstock @lsl-at

 *if you are a contributor, add yourself here (and in the code)*